Call for Applications & Requirements

 II.
 Admission Requirements

-Applicants to History graduate programs must have a satisfactory score on the Graduate Record Examination (GRE) and a grade point average (GPA) of at least 3.0 on all undergraduate work or in their senior year.
+Applicants to History graduate programs must have a satisfactory score on the Graduate Record Examination (GRE) and a grade point average (GPA) of at least 3.0 on all undergraduate work or in their senior year and 30th percentile on the GRE.
 (A higher GRE score can offset a lower GPA.)
-Students scoring lower than 500 on the GRE Verbal are advised to re-take the test.
-Applicants possessing a graduate degree from an accredited institution are not required to take the GRE.
+Applicants possessing a graduate degree from an accredited institution may not be required to take the GRE, but this is decided on a per-case basis.
+Requests for having the GRE waived should be directed to Dr. Jennifer McKinnon, the Graduate Programs Director for the Department of History.

 Applications may be obtained from the Graduate School.